 Your offer, campaign messaging and audience selection all need to be aligned and hyper-specific.
 You may have come across buzzwords and phrases like niche, direct marketing and providing a personalized ad experience.

-Just remember this tenet when writing copy, offers and finding your target market: If you try to appeal to everybody, you will appeal to nobody.
+If you try to appeal to everybody, you will appeal to nobody

 So, what makes a good offer?
-A good offer, at the bare minimum, needs to be:
+A good offer should be:

 - Include specific results, case studies and timelines